ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

 ## I've previously installed ZEUS, and now I can't install the Android package from your website / GitHub.
 What's going on?

 Many Android systems do not allow you to install app upgrades from sources that aren't where you initially downloaded and installed it from.
 Unfortunately, you'll have to uninstall and reinstall the new version.
 Be aware, this will clear out your settings so make sure you have backups of your seeds and/or connection strings.

+## Help!
+My wallet balance has dissappeared!

+### What's happened?

+ZEUS uses Neutrino block filters to fetch on-chain information in private manner.
+Sometimes your wallet can get out of sync with the default Neutrino peers.

+### What should I do?

+First, you should try doing a rescan by going to `Settings` -> `Embedded node` -> `Rescan` and restarting the app.
+Please leave the app running in the foreground for up to 15 minutes to complete the process.
+During the rescan process you will not be able to full use the app - for example, you will not be able to generate invoices.
+You can follow the rescan process by following the LND logs at `Settings` -> `Embedded node` -> `LND Logs`.

+If rescan fails to correct the balance, you'll likely have to add some more Neutrino peers, especially if the LND logs display messages about peer connection timeouts.

+To add more Neutrino peers got to `Settings` -> `Embedded node` -> `Peers` -> `Neutrino Peers`.
+Then uncheck `Connect only to the specified peers`, restart the app, and try another rescan.
+This will allow your ZEUS wallet node to find new peers to connect to automatically.

+If you have your own remote node, you may also want manually add it in the Peers list.
+You can [use this guide to enabled 'Neutrino mode' in Bitcoin Core](https://docs.lightning.engineering/lightning-network-tools/lnd/enable-neutrino-mode-in-bitcoin-core).
+BTCD has Neutrino on by default.